The Price of Progress: Price Performance and the Future of AI: Inference Costs Are Falling, but Overall Benchmarking Costs are Increasing

-We close our paper by extending our analysis to benchmark costs.
+We close our paper by examining the overall cost of benchmarking AI models regardless of frontier performance.
 Benchmarking is a fundamental part of AI research and development.
 Large benchmarking costs pose a challenge to maintaining a healthy evaluation ecosystem.
 We take the previous price estimates of benchmarking and look at the overall trend regardless of performance.
-We find that, despite the dramatic fall in the price for a given performance level previously discussed, benchmarking costs have stayed constant or increased (see Figs.~\ref{fig:GPQA-Diamond-Price} and \ref{fig:swe_cost_v_time}).
-We believe that this reflects the demand for much higher quality models, which are much larger and use much longer reasoning traces.
+We find that, despite the dramatic fall in the price for a given performance level previously discussed, benchmarking costs have overall stayed constant or increased (see Figs.~\ref{fig:GPQA-Diamond-Price} and \ref{fig:swe_cost_v_time}).
+We believe that this reflects the demand for much higher quality models, which are larger and use much longer reasoning traces.

 For SWE-bench Verified, average evaluation prices have remained roughly constant.
 However, beneath the stable overall trend lies considerable model-specific variation in evaluation prices: The cost of running SWE-bench Verified on some models has risen to thousands of dollars.
 Overall, increasing evaluation prices can be taxing for small academic research groups, and this problem is compounded if many different models must be run or if multiple benchmarks are involved in a study.
 Our analysis does not take into account new, longer contexts and agential benchmarks, which are becoming prohibitively expensive.
 For instance, {$\infty$\kern0.15em BENCH} spent 5,000 dollars evaluating long-context abilities on GPT-4 \citep{zhang2024infty}.
 Such costs make independent and academic benchmarking prohibitive and have led to the rise of private firms like Artificial Analysis, which have the capital necessary to do cutting-edge evaluations on many models.
 These companies are valuable resources but only share some information with the public and keep other information, like benchmark costs and historical prices, either hidden or not easily accessible.